-All Voluntary and Community Sector (VCS) organisations need to have appropriate arrangements in place for safeguarding and promoting the welfare of children.
+All Voluntary, Community and Social Enterprise sector (VCSE) including the faith sector, need to have appropriate arrangements in place for safeguarding and promoting the welfare of children.

 - Appropriate codes of practice for staff (paid and unpaid), particularly those working directly with children and young people

 - Recruitment procedures in accordance with Working Together to Safeguard Children Guide to Inter Agency Working, and the East Riding Safeguarding Children Partnership (ERSCP).

-For more information on what support you might need for your group or organisation to keep children safe, please contact Detty Tyler, Children and Young People’s Services Co-ordinator on 01482 871 077 or email email@example.com.
+For more information on what support you might need for your group or organisation to keep children safe, please contact Detty Tyler, Children and Young People’s Services Co-ordinator on 01482 871 077 (option 4) or email email@example.com.

-Other Websites Relating to Safeguarding Children and Young People –
+Other Websites Relating to Safeguarding Children and Young People